Septic tank cost calculator hero image showing residential septic system installation

 How accurate is this septic cost calculator?

 The calculator gives a planning-grade estimate anchored to published cost ranges on The Septic Guide.
 It is designed to help homeowners budget and sanity-check contractor quotes, not to replace a written quote.
 Real installation prices depend on your local permit fees, perc test results, exact tank size and material, drainfield design, and how many contractors are competing for work in your area.
-Use the output as a target range, then collect three to five itemized written quotes to confirm.
+Calculator output is typically within 20 to 30 percent of actual contractor quotes for straightforward sites; sites with unusual soil, access, or design requirements can see wider variation.
+Use the output as a target range, then collect 3 to 5 itemized written quotes from licensed installers to confirm.
+Walking into the quoting process with a calculator estimate is one of the strongest negotiating positions you can have because contractors know you have done your research.

 What does a new septic system cost in 2026?